krisztian-hofstadter-tedor/jekyll-multiling/README.md

 ## 3. multilingual theme
 We will look at Jekyll Basic theme the from [Wiredcraft](https://github.com/wiredcraft).

 - github, jekyll and wordpress;
-- find this repo;
 - find the link for website version of this repository: [https://krisztian-hofstadter-tedor.github.io/jekyll-multiling/](https://krisztian-hofstadter-tedor.github.io/jekyll-multiling/)
 - download ZIP version to computer;
 - create a GiHub account (verify email);